unw1red/home-assistant.io/source/_components/device_tracker.aruba.markdown

 ---
 layout: page
 title: "Aruba"
-description: "Instructions on how to integrate Aruba routers into Home Assistant."
+description: "Instructions on how to integrate Aruba IAPs into Home Assistant."
 date: 2015-08-31 08:45
 sidebar: true
 comments: false